YMMV / Tim & Eric Awesome Show, Great Job!

-Seinfeld Is Unfunny: As with Monty Python, the show's style was shocking and unusual to see on national television at first but its deliberate amateurishness and Anti-Humor has started to become copied in The New Tens.
+Seinfeld Is Unfunny: As with Monty Python, the show's style was shocking and unusual to see on national television at first but its deliberate amateurishness and Anti-Humor has started to become copied in The New '10s.

 Special Effects Failure: Intentional of course.

 In the final episode, Tim and Eric grow horrifyingly swollen nipples that lactate yellow "man milk".
 It's truly terrifying to behold.